RyanAller1701QCA/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+*What I thought before: Before reading this I didn't put much thought into how ergonomic a door needs to be.*

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+*What I learned: After reading The Design of Everyday Things, I now understand that doors and everyday things CAN be designed poorly and how every little thing matters such as the direction a door handle faces or how no hadle is in some scenarios better.*

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+*What I would like to know more about: I would like to know more about what goes into the flow of an area.
+For example an airport and its terminals.
+How the furniture and people are placed to make the flow of the environment more efficient.
+Such as bording the passengers and how fast the line moves due to how efficent the staff and furniture placed.*

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on: This relates to the project i'm working on due to the fact that it involves human interaction.
+Making the project less complicated and removing all unneeded materials is important to improving the ease of use and functionality of the project.*

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###